 Don’t Pretend to Be a Specialist in What You’re Not

-If someone asks about a topic that isn’t your specialty, especially if it’s trending, consider saying something along the lines of “I also find that interesting but don’t have a lot of experience with it.
+If someone asks about a topic that isn’t your specialty, especially if it’s trending, consider saying something along the lines of “I also find that fascinating but don’t have a lot of experience with it.
 X will have a better answer for you!”.

 If you learned something from someone else, especially if it’s newer information or you know for a fact someone else is more knowledgeable on that topic, make a referral.
 You can even answer the question to the best of your ability!
 But cite your sources.